Ed7527/Arduino-retro-phone/README.md

 Phase 1:

 1. Get the ringer to work.
+(Completed - Used an H-bridge with 2 9V batteries in series)
 2. Get an output from the microphone
 3. Get in input to the speaker.
 4. Decode the rotary dial numbers.